sav-che/TL-2/Authors/Doebelt, Hugo Karl {std. Doebelt}.md

-> [!cite] BHL link: this entry starts at [page 19](https://www.biodiversitylibrary.org/item/103835#page/29/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 19](https://www.biodiversitylibrary.org/page/33260007) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Doebelt, Hugo Karl (1885-x), German botanist, born 15 Jun 1885 at Halle a.
-S., educated at the Oberrealschule of Halle until 1904, natural sciences at the University of Halle 1909. (*Doebelt*).
+S., educated at the Oberrealschule of Halle until 1904, natural sciences at the University of Halle 1909.
+**Abbreviated name**: *Doebelt*

 #### Herbarium and types